0xSero/partisia-docs/docs/dictionary.md

 # Terms commonly used in relations to Partisia technology and infrastructure

-The following list is long and growing, so you might want to search for the term you are looking for using `CTRL+F` instead of scrolling down.

 ### ABI
 Application binary interface, it is needed when deploying a smart contract.
 An ABI helps the blockchain interpret the binary version of the contract file.